Being a freelancer in this world is not easy!

 Once I had the structure clear in my mind, I started doing some rudimental sketches.

 The most important and crucial actions the user can do through the app are finding other freelancers to work with and create a work group.
-So, here we go:
+I prepared a rudimental prototype and had the app tested by 8 volunteers (thank you guys!).

 81% answered 7